kstenerud/ubuntu-package-fixing/README.md

 Here we see the patch and the change to debian/patches/series to include the patch.
 This is the fix we need!

+#### Was it fixed in Debian?

+Sometimes the fix may have been updated in Debian instead of Ubuntu.
+In this case, you'd see a Debian commit in the history where a fix was applied.

+For example, let's assume for argument's sake that we had a problem with sshd in xenial, where it would fail to check config files before reloading (https://bugs.launchpad.net/ubuntu/+source/openssh/+bug/1771340).
+A search of the git log in a later Ubuntu (artful in this case) would reveal this:

+    commit 7f06034b1c4ba72dac028ed7879c89b6ee073293 (tag: pkg/import/1%7.5p1-6)
+    Author: Colin Watson <cjwatson@debian.org>
+    Date:   Wed Aug 23 01:41:06 2017 +0100

+        Import patches-unapplied version 1:7.5p1-6 to debian/sid

+        Imported using git-ubuntu import.

+        Changelog parent: ff8921c5d749b778bdedef3a73fe9fbf7145be0a

+        New changelog entries:
+          [ Colin Watson ]
+          * Test configuration before starting or reloading sshd under systemd (closes: #865770).
+          * Create /run/sshd under systemd using RuntimeDirectory rather than tmpfiles.d (thanks, Dmitry Smirnov; closes: #864190).
+          [ Dimitri John Ledkov ]
+          * Drop upstart system and user jobs (closes: #872851).
+          [ Chris Lamb ]
+          * Quote IP address in suggested "ssh-keygen -f" calls (closes: #872643).

+Our issue would be the same as Debian bug #865770.
+In such a case, you'd go to salsa.debian.org to search for the commit message, which would bring you to https://salsa.debian.org/ssh-team/openssh/commit/d4181e15b03171d1363cd9d7a50b209697a80b01

+You should also mention the salsa link in the fixed up bug report, and possibly include it in your fix commit message.

+Since we can't push new versions of packages to previous releases, you'd need to backport the fix by copying what Debian did into a new commit on xenial.

 Apply the Fix
 -------------